zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 "Lucky!" shrieked Hermione.
 "Look at you both!"

 She leapt up and struggled toward a damp wall.
-She had to struggle because the moment she had landed, the plant had started to twist snakelike tendrils around her ankles.
+She had to struggle because the moment she had landed, the plant had started to twist snake like tendrils around her ankles.
 As for Harry and Ron, their legs had already been bound tightly in long creepers without their noticing.

 Hermione had managed to free herself before the plant got a firm grip on her.
 Now she watched in horror as the two boys fought to pull the plant off them, but the more they strained against it, the tighter and faster the plant wound around them.